the-lupaxa-project/.github/WORKFLOWS.md

 - The branch / SHA policy for reusable workflows.
 - Naming conventions for reusable and local workflows.
 - A catalog of CICDToolbox-based and core governance / maintenance workflows.
-- Detailed, copy-paste-ready usage examples for every reusable workflow.
+- Detailed, copy-paste-ready minimal usage examples for every reusable workflow.

 All workflows are designed to be:

-- Reusable across all Lupaxa repositories and organizations.
+- Reusable across all Lupaxa Project repositories and organisations.
 - Secure by default, with strong controls around third-party actions.
-- Consistent with organizational linting, documentation, and security standards.
+- Consistent with organisational linting, documentation, and security standards.

 ### Branch / SHA Policy and Security Hardening

 #### General policy

-Across most Lupaxa repositories, we require external actions to be pinned to a specific commit SHA.
+Across **ALL** Lupaxa Project repositories, we require **ALL 3<sup>rd</sup> party actions** to be pinned to a specific commit SHA.

 To help enforce this, we provide:

-- reusable-ensure-sha-pinned-actions.yml — a reusable workflow powered by zgosalvez/github-actions-ensure-sha-pinned-actions.
+- reusable-ensure-sha-pinned-actions.yml to check and validate **ALL** actions are pinned correctly.
 - Local security-hardening workflows in consuming repos that call this reusable workflow.

 These security-hardening workflows:

 - Scan all workflow files under .github/workflows/.
 - Fail the build if they detect uses: entries that:
-  - Point to external repos without @&lt;SHA&gt;, or
+  - Point to 3<sup>rd</sup> actions without @&lt;SHA&gt;, or
   - Use @main, @master, or version tags that are not allow-listed.

-There is one deliberate exception:
+**There is one deliberate exception:**

-Calls to the-lupaxa-project/.github/.github/workflows/*.yml are explicitly allow-listed in the security-hardening configuration.
+Calls to the-lupaxa-project/.github/.github/workflows/*.yml are **explicitly** allow-listed in the security-hardening configuration.

-This allows all Lupaxa repos to reference organization workflows using @master, for example:
+This allows all Lupaxa Project repos to reference organisation workflows using @master, for example:

 ```yml
   uses: the-lupaxa-project/.github/.github/workflows/reusable-markdown-lint.yml@master
 ```

-This gives you:
+This provides:

 - Automatic updates to shared workflows via the .github repo.
 - Strong SHA pinning for all other third-party actions.